 Joseph Riloquio is an Administrative and Humane Education Assistant with Valley Animal Center in Fresno, California.
 VAC shares their animal rescue adventures with us every month.
 Check out KRL’s interview with VAC to learn more about what they do.

-Like all of our adoptable animals, Sauer is neutered, up-to-date on his vaccinations, and is micro-chipped.
-Come visit Sauer at our Dog Adoption Center seven days a week from 10 a.m. to 4:30 p.m.!
-If you would like more information about any of our adoptable animals or to get information on our July adoption promotions, please call or visit Valley Animal Center!
+Like all of our adoptable animals, Walnut has already been neutered, is up-to-date on his vaccinations, and is micro-chipped.
+You can come by to visit him in our dog adoption center seven days a week from 10 a.m. to 4:30 p.m.
+If you would like more information about any of our adoptable animals, please call or visit Valley Animal Center.

 Keep up with VAC’s animal rescue adventures here at KRL, and learn more about adopting from them, volunteering, and donating to VAC on their website If you advertise with KRL you can designate 10% of your ad fees to go to VAC.

 Check out more animal rescue stories in our Pet Perspective section.
 Advertise in KRL and 10% of your advertising fees can go to a local animal rescue.